Craig Wolff

 He shared in a second Pulitzer Prize in 2017 as an editor for an investigative project examining an NYPD enforcement policy targeting people of color and minority-owned businesses; presented jointly to ProPublica and the New York Daily News.

 In 2003, he co-wrote My Heart Will Cross This Ocean: My Story, My Son, Amadou with Kadiatou Diallo, the mother of police brutality victim Amadou Diallo.
 It won a 2004 Christopher Award for "work that raises the human spirit."

-Beginning in 2001 Wolff has worked as an outside educator for Duke Corporate Education and the Fuqua School of Business, designing and delivering workshops and seminars for global companies, focusing on Storytelling, Cross-cultural Understanding, Relationship Building and The Power of The Question.
-He is the executive director of Verso Leadership, a corporate education company.